RobLinz/Playing-in-Python/README.md

 Included:
 1. Textfile of data
-2. brute_BattingAvg.py - My first soluntion.
+2. brute_BattingAvg.py - My first solution.
 A brute force, let's just iterate through some dictionaries, method of parsing input data and returning what a user wants.
 Original strive for functionality.
 3. battingAvg.py - A more elegant solution!
 Always trying to make that code more modular.
 Here is a solution to the same problem using an object-oriented approach.
 Much nicer to look at, better run time.

 ### How do I get set up? ###